scintill/libpwsafejs/README.md

 libpwsafejs
 ---
-This is a Javascript library for reading Password Safe database files.
+This is a Javascript library for reading (and recently writing) Password Safe database files.
 It has been developed in combination with [pwsafejs](http://github.com/scintill/pwsafejs).

 Resources
 ---